Observation of long-range orbital transport and giant orbital torque

 where $W$ is the linewidth and $ H_{\rm res}$ is the FMR field.
 Here, the symmetric component $V_{\rm sym}$ is proportional to the DL effective field $H_{\rm DL}$, while the antisymmetric component $V_{\rm antisym}$ is proportional to the sum of the Oersted field $H_{\rm Oe}$ and field-like effective field $H_{\rm FL}$.
 We confirmed that magnetic field angle dependence of $V_{\rm sym}$ and $V_{\rm antisym}$ is consistent with the prediction of the ST-FMR model (see Supplementary Note 2).
 Notable is that the ST-FMR spectral shape is clearly different between the Ni$_{81}$Fe$_{19}$/Ti and Ni/Ti bilayers.
 In the ST-FMR spectra for the Ni$_{81}$Fe$_{19}$/Ti bilayer, the symmetric component $V_{\rm sym}$ is vanishingly small, consistent with previous reports that demonstrate negligible DL torque in Ti-based structures~\cite{PhysRevB.93.180402,PhysRevApplied.15.L031001}.
 In contrast, $V_{\rm sym}$ is clearly observed for the Ni/Ti bilayer, demonstrating the generation of a sizable DL torque in this system.
 Here, the observed $V_\mathrm{sym}$ signals cannot be attributed to spin-pumping and thermoelectric signals (see Supplementary Note 2).

 In Fig.~\ref{fig2}b, we show Ti-layer thicknesses $t_\mathrm{Ti}$ dependence of the DL-torque efficiency per unit electric field, $\xi_\text{DL}^E = \zeta (2e/\hbar )\mu_{0}M_\text{s}t_\text{FM}H_\text{DL}/E$, determined from the ST-FMR for the Ni$_{81}$Fe$_{19}$/Ti and Ni/Ti bilayers, where $M_\mathrm{s}$ is the saturation magnetization, $t_\text{FM}$ is the thickness of the FM layer, and $E$ is the applied electric field (for details, see Supplementary Note 3).
 Here, $\zeta=-1$ for FM/NM/substrate structures and $\zeta=1$ for NM/FM/substrate structures.
 Figure~\ref{fig2}b shows that $\xi_\text{DL}^E$ of the Ni/Ti bilayer increases with increasing $t_\mathrm{Ti}$.
 We confirmed that the variation in $\xi_\text{DL}^E$ with $t_\mathrm{Ti}$ is not induced by a possible change of the magnetic property of the Ni layer; the effective demagnetization field $M_\mathrm{eff}$ is independent of $t_\mathrm{Ti}$, as shown in Fig.~\ref{fig2}c.
-Thus, the clear increase in $\xi_\text{DL}^E$ with $t_\mathrm{Ti}$ indicates that the observed DL-torque originates from the bulk effects, the SHE or OHE, in the Ti layer; self-induced torques in the Ni layer and interfacial spin-orbit coupling effects are not the source of the observed DL torque.
-We also note that the sizable DL torque in the Ni/Ti bilayer is supported by second-harmonic Hall resistance measurements (see Supplementary Note 4).
+Thus, the clear increase in $\xi_\text{DL}^E$ with $t_\mathrm{Ti}$ indicates that the observed DL-torque originates from the bulk effects, the SHE or OHE, in the Ti layer; self-induced torques in the Ni layer and interfacial spin-orbit coupling effects are not the source of the observed DL torque (see also Supplementary Notes 3 and 4).
+The negligible contribution from the interfacial spin-orbit coupling is consistent with a recent study~\cite{PhysRevApplied.15.L031001}.
+We also note that the sizable DL torque in the Ni/Ti bilayer is supported by second-harmonic Hall resistance measurements (see Supplementary Note 5).